Month by Month

 Thessaloniki International Film Festival, November

-Most islands snooze during winter.
-However, the capital and surrounding mainland are awake and welcome visitors with festivals that aren’t really aimed at tourists.
+Most islands go into hibernation during winter.
+However, the capital and surrounding mainland welcome visitors with festivals that aren’t really aimed at tourists.
 Expect local insight and warmth from hospitality (rather than the sun).

 Feast of Agios Vasilios (St Basil)